ns-krishnakodali/q-file-share/q-file-share-ui/README.md

 ## Commit Message Format

-Commit messages need to follow [ESLint commit message format](https://eslint.org/docs/developer-guide/contributing/pull-requests#step-2-make-your-changes)
+Commit messages need to follow [ESLint commit message format](https://eslint.org/docs/developer-guide/contributing/pull-requests#step-2-make-your-changes):

 ```
 <Tag>: <Summary>
 ```

-Following tags to be used for commit messages.
+Use the following tags for commit messages:

 - **Breaking** - For a backward-incompatible enhancement or feature.
-- **Build** - Changes applied to build process only.
+- **Build** - Changes applied to the build process only.
 - **Chore** - For refactoring, adding test cases, etc.
 - **Docs** - Changes for documentation only.
 - **Fix** - For a bug fix.
 - **New** - For a new feature.
-- **Update** - Either for backwards-compatibility or for a rule change that adds reported problems.
+- **Update** - Either for backward compatibility or for a rule change that adds reported problems.
-- **WIP** - For Work that is still in progress but needs to be committed.
+- **WIP** - For work that is still in progress but needs to be committed.

+---